 4.9 Purchase of Additional Annual Leave (Individual Flexibility Arrangement)

 A staff member may elect to enter into an Individual Flexibility Arrangement to purchase additional annual leave of either ten (10) days (two (2) weeks) or twenty (20) days (four (4) weeks) (or pro rata) in a 52 week period.

 The purchased leave will be funded through the reduction in the staff member’s ordinary rate of pay.
 To calculate the purchased leave rate of pay, the staff member’s ordinary salary rate will be reduced by the number of weeks of purchased leave and then annualised at a pro rata rate over the 52 week period.

-An application for purchased leave must be made on the Individual Flexibility Arrangement – Purchased Annual Leave Form on which the staff member will elect the amount of additional leave they wish to purchase (i.e. 10 or 20 days) and the anticipated dates the purchased leave will be taken.
+An application for purchased leave must be made on the Request Purchase Additional Annual Leave in Service Central, on which the staff member will elect the amount of additional leave they wish to purchase (i.e. 10 or 20 days) and the anticipated dates the purchased leave will be taken.
 The conditions of purchased leave are set out on the form.
 By signing the form, the staff member agrees to those conditions.

 Purchased leave is approved by a staff member’s nominated supervisor and HR.
 HR will identify the 52 week period over which the staff member’s salary will be reduced in order to fund the purchase leave.
 This will normally commence from the pay period 52 weeks before the end date of the purchased leave, or after agreement to the Individual Flexibility Arrangement by HR.

 The staff member will be provided with a copy of the Individual Flexibility Arrangement within fourteen (14) days after it is agreed to by HR.
 HR will keep a copy of the arrangement as a times and wages record.

 The University or the staff member may terminate the Individual Flexibility Arrangement:

 (i) by giving no more than 28 days written notice to the other party to the arrangement; or